Htoo-Eaindra-Tin/Myanmar-Logistics-Tracking/README.md

 # Myanmar Logistics Monitoring

-Prototype monorepo for the AIE-F B2 Assignment 5: a Next.js admin/trader web app, a React Native/Expo driver app, and a Supabase PostgreSQL backend.
+Prototype monorepo for the AIE-F B2 Assignment 5:

+- a Next.js admin/trader web app
+- a React Native/Expo driver app, and
+- a Supabase PostgreSQL backend.

 ## Architecture